aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Struct `LinearTransferRef`

 Used to perform transfers.
-This locks transferring ability to a single time use bound to the current owner.
+This locks transferring ability to a single time use bound to<br/> the current owner.

 <pre><code>struct LinearTransferRef has drop<br/></code></pre>